top of page

 Power of a Tribe

-We didn’t do this alone.
+We did not do this alone.
 We partnered.

 Our family became part of the circle.
 Honest conversations.
 Shared accountability.
 Grace on the hard days.